Paraphaeosphaeria pilleata

-Paraphaeosphaeria pilleata is a species of fungus in the Lophiostomataceae family.
+Paraphaeosphaeria pilleata is a species of fungus in the Didymosphaeriaceae family.
 The species fruits exclusively in the lower parts of the culms of the black needlerush (Juncus roemerianus).
 It is found on the Atlantic Coast of North Carolina.

 Taxonomy and naming

 The species was first described by mycologists Jan Kohlmeyer, Brigitte Volkmann-Kohlmeyer, and Ove Eriksson in a 1996 Mycological Research publication.
 The specific epithet is derived from Latin pilleatus ("capped"), and refers to the small cap on the top of the ascus.